-Ranging from five weeks to five months, Kansai Gaidai offers a wide range of study abroad programs to its students.
+Ranging from four weeks to one semester, Kansai Gaidai offers a wide range of study abroad programs to its students.
 In addition to the intensive language study, students are able to acquire first-hand knowledge about various cultural aspects of the host country.

 INTERNSHIPS IN JAPANESE LANGUAGE TEACHING

 The primarily objective of this program is to provide our affiliated institutions with Japanese language teaching interns who can contribute to the development of a Japanese language department, or otherwise expand the existing Japanese language course offerings.
-Kansai Gaidai will be fully responsible for the selection of well-qualified interns.
+Kansai Gaidai is fully responsible for the selection of well-qualified interns.

 CREDENTIALS OF AN INTERN